Skip to content

 Gum Disease

+If you don’t remove plaque by brushing twice a day and flossing once a day, it can build up over time and lead to gum disease.
 Acid attacks from plaque will affect your gums in the long run, making them recede and exposing the tooth roots.
 This is why patients who have gum disease also report having sensitive teeth.
+If you have sore, bleeding gums, please call our office as soon as possible to schedule an appointment.

 Tooth Decay

 The bacteria in dental plaque will erode your enamel over time.
-That’s why it’s important to call our office at the first sign of dental pain.
-The longer you wait, the more likely you would need more intensive treatment to restore the tooth.
-For example, our dentists can repair a small cavity with a filling.
-But you may need a root canal if the cavity penetrates the pulp (living tissue) inside your tooth.
+If your teeth are sensitive all of a sudden, it could be because of untreated tooth decay.
+The longer you wait, the more likely you would need more intensive treatment.
+For example, our dentists can repair a small cavity with a filling, but you may need a root canal if the cavity penetrates the pulp inside your tooth.

 Fractured Teeth